An Important Disclaimer

-Behavioural intervention will differ greatly depending on the unique needs of our students.
-While the strategies and advice offered in this blog post are meant to appeal to all classrooms, it is worth noting that there are specific considerations that must be made for behavioural intervention within neurodivergent populations.
-Research indicates that individuals with learning disabilities are less likely to predict consequences for negative behaviour; they are also more likely to choose socially unacceptable behaviours and experience isolation and rejection from their peers.
+Behavioral intervention will differ greatly depending on the unique needs of our students.
+While the strategies and advice offered in this blog post are meant to appeal to all classrooms, it is worth noting that there are specific considerations that must be made for behavioral intervention within neurodivergent populations.
+Research indicates that individuals with learning disabilities are less likely to predict consequences for negative behavior; they are also more likely to choose socially unacceptable behaviors and experience isolation and rejection from their peers.
 An approach to behavioral intervention that reflects these attributes will best support students with special needs.

 Attitudes Towards Behaviour

-The dialogue surrounding behavioural students can often address manipulation, motivation, limit-testing, and lack of discipline.
-But addressing behavioural intervention requires us to start by addressing the attitudes we might have towards these students.
-We can never truly know the cause or motivation of student behaviour, and it can never serve our students to see their identity and their behaviour as indistinguishable.
+The dialogue surrounding behavioral students can often address manipulation, motivation, limit-testing, and lack of discipline.
+But addressing behavioral intervention requires us to start by addressing the attitudes we might have towards these students.
+We can never truly know the cause or motivation of student behavior, and it can never serve our students to see their identity and their behavior as indistinguishable.

 Similarly, viewing behavior as a cultivated skill rather than an inherent trait will also support our approach to intervention.
 Educators are quite accustomed to fostering an environment of growth when it comes to multiple intelligences – when our students struggle with spelling, we don’t question their linguistic intelligence.
 When they make errors in mathematics, we don’t expect them to inherently understand their mistakes.
 When students don’t excel at a sport or master an instrument, as educators, we interpret these as opportunities for growth.
 If we can approach linguistic, mathematic, musical, and other subject-based intelligence with encouragement, why can’t we do the same for emotional intelligence?